J0hn-B/kubepal/readme.md

 GitOps focused, will try to replicate an easy to use, temporary local cluster setup for development/testing purposes.

-The mix and match of tools being used is an attempt to make the setup as flexible as possible recording at the same time a useful set of code snippets for future reference.
+A tools and code snippets collection for future reference.

 ## Getting started